6 Days in Paris – The Ultimate 6 Days Paris Itinerary

 Street of Montmartre - Paris

-For your stroll around Montmartre, we suggest following this Montmartre Walking Tour (self-guided).
+For your stroll around Montmartre, follow this Montmartre Walking Tour (self-guided).
 It starts from the Sacré-Coeur Basilica and explores the main sights of Montmartre while learning the history of this picturesque neighborhood.

-If you want to go beyond the main sights, and you have the time, check out our Secret Map of Montmartre with our favorite spots off the beaten path.
+If you want to go beyond the main sights, and you have the time, check out my Secret Map of Montmartre with some favorite spots off the beaten path.

-For lunch, there are many boulangeries proposing sandwiches or quick eats to eat something on the go.
-If you prefer to take your time, check out the list of favorite restaurants in Montmartre.
+For lunch, there are many boulangeries (bakeries) offering sandwiches or quick eats to eat something on the go.
+If you prefer to take your time, check out this list of favorite restaurants in Montmartre.

 Paris 10 - Canal Saint-Martin

-From Pigalle or Anvers metro stations, take metro line 2 to Stalingrad for a stroll through the Bassin de la Villette or Canal Saint-Martin.
+From Pigalle or Anvers metro stations, take metro line 2 to Stalingrad metro station for a stroll through the Bassin de la Villette OR Canal Saint-Martin.

 Where to go?
 Canal Saint-Martin is a cultural hub and one of the most popular places in Paris while Bassin de La VilletteCanal de l’Ourcq has a more local feeling, with more things to do along the canal.